-- (b) Recommendation from their faith's community elders, board or council. - (c) Interview with Chief of Police and Chaplain Supervisor - (d) Successfully complete an appropriate level background investigation. - (e) Complete an appropriate probationary period as designated by the Chief of Police.
+- (a) Appropriate written application. - (b) Recommendation from their faith's community elders, board or council.

+- (c) Interview with Chief of Police and Chaplain Supervisor - (d) Successfully complete an appropriate level background investigation. - (e) Complete an appropriate probationary period as designated by the Chief of Police.